 This mushroom soup recipe is so rich and creamy, even using milk instead of heavy cream.
 Button mushrooms simmered in a silky, creamy broth make homemade mushroom soup a delicious substitute for canned soup!

-Heat a 4-quart soup pot over medium high heat.
+Heat a 4-quart soup pot over medium heat.
 Add and melt the BUTTER.
-Add ONIONS and sauté until tender, stirring as needed.
+Add the ONION and sauté until tender, stirring as needed.

-Add MUSHROOMS and continue sautéing until tender, stirring as needed.
+Add the MUSHROOMS and continue sautéing until tender, stirring as needed.

-In a mixing bowl, whisk FLOUR and remaining BROTH together until well-combined with no lumps.
+In a mixing bowl, whisk the FLOUR and VEGETABLE BROTH together until smooth with no lumps.
+This quick slurry thickens the soup without making a traditional roux.

 Add this mixture to the pot and bring to a boil, stirring as needed.

-To store, cool completely and refrigerate up to 5 days or freeze up to 90 days (or longer if vacuum sealed).
+To store: cool thoroughly, then refrigerate for up to 5 days or freeze for up to 90 days (longer if vacuum-sealed).

 Video